robertpatel28/robertpatel28/README.md

 ## 💼 About Me

-I'm currently pursuing a B.S. in Business Administration with a concentration in Information Technology and a minor in Computer Programming at **NC State University**.
+I'm currently pursuing a B.S. in Business Administration with a concentration in Information Technology at **NC State University**.
 My work lives at the intersection of **AI, backend systems, and business strategy**, and I thrive on turning real-world problems into smart, scalable software.

 ---